jvanzyl/provisio-tools/README.md

 - sigstore integration to ensure binaries can be validated
 - a version of tool is called an installation, there can be many installations for a given tool
 - we endeavor to make OSX the same as Linux with GNU core utils: https://apple.stackexchange.com/questions/69223/how-to-replace-mac-os-x-utilities-with-gnu-core-utilities
+- careful layering of installations and what can be shared versus what cannot:
+  - jenv has an installation, but modifications are made to that installation adding new JVMs and plugins
+  - krew has an installation, but modifications are made to that installation adding new plugins
+- care is taken to make sure all downlads are intact